 Migraines: More Than Just a Headache

-Around 12 percent of the population suffer from migraines.
-Although we consider a migraine to be a class of headache, it actually is a phenomenon that affects the whole body.
+Around 12 percent of the population suffers from migraines.
+Although we consider a migraine to be a type of headache, it actually is a phenomenon that affects the whole body.

 People who suffer from migraines often get an “aura,” during which they feel fatigued and experience visual disturbances or other unusual symptoms.
 In addition, migraine suffers often get nausea, vomiting and other physical symptoms while the headaches are occurring.
 Also, many people become sensitive to light and sound, forcing them to lay in a dark, quiet room for the hours or days that their symptoms last.

 There are no cures for migraines.
 However, there are medications that can make them less frequent or less severe.
 There are also several experimental surgeries that are becoming more popular.
 For most migraine sufferers, however, avoiding triggers and making lifestyle changes is the best way to stop the blinding pain.